Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Convex SDP for optimal allocation

 Lemma \ref{thm0} proposes an SDP to determine $q(\cdot)$ under a sampled uncertainty.
 However, \eqref{o2} is non-convex in $B_a$ as $(C3_i)$ contains the term $P_{i}B_{cl,i}$ which is bi-linear (since $B_{cl,i}$ is a linear function of $B_a$).
 Thus, we propose a relaxed SDP in place of \eqref{o2} which is convex in $B_a$.
 Henceforth, the value of this relaxed SDP is denoted by $\tilde{q}(\cdot)$.

 The main objective of proposing this relaxed SDP is: once we show that $\tilde{q}(\cdot)$ is a convex function of the design variable $B_a$, we can substitute this convex function $ \tilde{q}(\cdot)$ into the definition of CVaR in \eqref{problem_1} (replacing the non-convex function $q(\cdot)$) and optimize it.
-Now we state our main result. \begin{theorem} Given a sampled uncertainty $\delta_i$, the SDP \eqref{sdp1} is a convex relaxation of \eqref{o2} which is non-convex in $B_a$.
-The value of \eqref{sdp1} is denoted as $\tilde{q}(\cdot)$.
+Now we state our main result. \begin{theorem} Given a sampled uncertainty $\delta_i$, the SDP